We are committed to involving even more donors in our efforts to improve the health and well-being of Eastern Connecticut residents.

 Here are some examples of what you can accomplish by making your RMD to the Community Foundation.

 - Establish a permanent endowment fund to support your favorite charity forever.
-You could contribute $25,000 or more of your RMD to create a permanent endowment fund at the Community Foundation designated to permanently support your favorite charity or field of interest.
-These assets would be invested over time, and each year an annual distribution of four percent of the fund’s value would be made in your name to the named charity(ies).
+You can contribute your RMD to create a permanent endowment fund at the Community Foundation designated to support your favorite charity or field of interest.
+These assets would be invested over time, and each year an annual distribution of the fund’s value would be made in your name to the named charity(ies).

-For more information about this giving opportunity, please contact Alison Woods, Vice President and Chief Development Officer, at email@example.com or 860-442-3572.
-Read more about Our Gift Acceptance Policy
+For more information about this giving opportunity, please contact Lauren Parda, Senior Development Officer, at firstname.lastname@example.org or 860-442-3572.
+Read more about our Gift Acceptance Policy

 We can accept gifts of publicly traded stocks and bonds, including appreciated securities and closely held stocks.